WiredPhysics/Youtube-Videos/README.md

 # Warptron

-This repository contains the code used to generate videos on my Youtube channel [Warptron](https://www.youtube.com/c/WackyPhysics).
+This repository contains the code used to generate videos on my YouTube channel [Warptron](https://www.youtube.com/c/WackyPhysics) and [Posts](https://warptron.substack.com).

-The videos are animated using the library [Manim](https://github.com/3b1b/manim) (based on Python) created by Grant Sandersone ([3Blue1Brown](https://www.3blue1brown.com/))
+The videos are animated using the library [Manim](https://github.com/3b1b/manim) (based on Python) created by Grant Sandersone ([3Blue1Brown](https://www.3blue1brown.com))

 There are three main versions of Manim: